 One of the most surprising developments in Mexico's transition to democracy is the outbreak of criminal wars and large-scale criminal violence.
 Why did Mexican cartels go to war as the country transitioned away from one-party rule?
 And why have criminal wars proliferated as democracy has consolidated and elections have become more competitive subnationally?
 In Votes, Drugs, and Violence, Guillermo Trejo and Sandra Ley develop a political theory of criminal violence in weak democracies that elucidates how democratic politics and the fragmentation of power fundamentally shape cartels' incentives for war and peace.
 Drawing on in-depth case studies and statistical analysis spanning more than two decades of multiple levels of government, Trejo and Ley show that electoral competitiion and partisan conflict were key drivers of the outbreak of Mexico's crime wars, the intensification of violence, and the expansion of war and violence to the spheres of local politics and civil society.

-The fourth Charlemos took place on August 31, 2020.
-Javier Corrales (Amherst College) moderated a conversation with Amy Erica Smith (Iowa State University) and Taylor C. Boas (Boston University) on "Religion, Sexuality Politics, and Voting Behavior in Latin America".
+In the fourth Charlemos, Javier Corrales (Amherst College) moderated a conversation with Amy Erica Smith (Iowa State University) and Taylor C. Boas (Boston University) on "Religion, Sexuality Politics, and Voting Behavior in Latin America".
 The talk was based on a paper by the same title that was written for the 2020 APSA.
 See the abstract and link to the paper below:

 Right wing candidates have rallied against same-sex marriage, abortion, and "gender ideology" in several recent Latin American elections, drawing strong support from socially conservative voters.
 Yet in other parts of the region, these issues are largely irrelevant to voting decisions.
 Drawing on theories explaining partisan shifts in the United States, we argue that elite debates on sexuality politics create conditions for electoral realignment in Latin America.
 When politicians take polarized positions on newly salient "culture war" issues, masses shift their voting behavior.
 Using a conjoint experiment in Brazil, Chile, and Peru and region-wide multilevel analysis of the AmericasBarometer and Latinobarómetro, we demonstrate that the rising salience of sexuality politics creates new electoral cleavages in terms of issue attitudes and religion.
 Whereas scholarship in the United States posits the centrality of partisanship, our findings indicate that sexuality politics prompts realignments even in weak party systems.

-La tercera conferencia de la serie Charlemos, tuvo lugar el 10 de agosto 2020.
-Julieta Suárez-Cao (Pontificia Universidad Católica de Chile, #reddepolitólogas) moderó la discusión con Claudia Heiss (Universidad de Chile, #reddepolitólogas) y Gabriel L. Negretto (Pontificia Universidad Católica de Chile) sobre "La reforma constitucional chilena en perspectiva comparada."
+En la tercera conferencia de la serie Charlemos, Julieta Suárez-Cao (Pontificia Universidad Católica de Chile, #reddepolitólogas) moderó la discusión con Claudia Heiss (Universidad de Chile, #reddepolitólogas) y Gabriel L. Negretto (Pontificia Universidad Católica de Chile) sobre "La reforma constitucional chilena en perspectiva comparada."

-The third lecture of the series took place on August 10, 2020 and focused on constitutional reform in Chile.
+The third lecture of the series focused on constitutional reform in Chile.
 Julieta Suárez-Cao (Pontifical Catholic University of Chile, #reddepolitólogas) led the discussion with Claudia Heiss (University of Chile, #reddepolitólogas) and Gabriel L. Negretto (Pontifical Catholic University of Chile).

-The second lecture of the series took place on July 20th, focused on "How Political Science Explains Countries’ Reactions to COVID-19."
+The second lecture of the series focused on "How Political Science Explains Countries’ Reactions to COVID-19."
 Andrés Mejía Acosta moderated and Agustina Giraudy, Sara Niedzwiecki, and Jennifer Pribble discussed their recent article, published in America's Quarterly.

-The first lecture of the series took place on June 29, 2020 and focused on "Inconsistent Backsliding in Latin America."
+The first lecture of the series focused on "Inconsistent Backsliding in Latin America."
 Jennifer Cyr moderated and Javier Corrales discussed his recently published paper and Fabrice Lehouqc discussed his forthcoming paper.